yusuf-9/plotexpress-playground/README.md

 ## Key Features

-- **Supports multiple data formats**: CSV, XLSX, JSON, remote file links, Google Docs, and more.
+- **Supports multiple data formats**: CSV, XLSX, JSON files.
 - **Data Visualization**: Supports a rich set of chart types.
+More on the way!
 - **Customizable Charts**: Modify chart properties with ease.
 - **Data Persistence**: Uses IndexedDB for storing uploaded files.
 - **Export Options**: Save charts as images or export them as documents with headings and descriptions.